taeyeobyeo/z3-examples-with-c/README.md

 #### Folder 3 -> Numbrix
 ```
 A Numbrix puzzle consists of a NxM grid where cells have numbers between 1 and N*M.
-every cells should have different values, however, the two numbers x and x+1 should be placed adjacent to each other(, horizontally or vertically).
+Every cells should have different values.
+However, the two numbers x and x+1 should be placed adjacent to each other(, horizontally or vertically).
 ```

 #### Folder test